polypheny/Query-by-Gesture/README.md

-# Query by Gesture Bridge
+# Query by Gesture in PolyphenyDB

-Middleware to connect [Deepmime](http://deepmime.org/) (gesture recognition) with Polypheny.
-It allows building and executing query plans by gestures.
+This project was implemented as a bridge between the gesture recognition system ([Deepmime](www.deepmime.org)) and database Management system (polyphenyDB) as a part of Fall2019 project in Human Machine Interaction Seminar.

+Authurs: Jannik Jaberg, Jonas Rudin

+The framework implements a connection between deepmime and polypheny by sending the recognized gestures through websocket to polypheny and perform certain tasks based on the received gestures.

 ## How to run it
-To run the program, Deepmime, Polypheny and the server (Query by Gesture Bridge) must be run individually.
-It is recommended to start the server first.
-For this you have to run the following comands:
+To run the program, the polyphenyDB Control should be running.
+For more details on how to run this component please visit: [Polypheny Control](https://github.com/polypheny/Polypheny-Control)

-`pip3 install python-socketio`
+Afterwards, simply run the bash script by:

+`bash run.sh`

+If you want to disable the undo function, you can set the undo flag in the bash scrip as:

 `python3 server.py [--undo {True, False}]`

-If you want to diable the undo function, you can set the undo flag.

-After that you can run Polypheny and Deepmime.
-Open the two applications in different browser windows or tabs.
-Deepmime will automatically connect to the server when you start a live video.
+After running the command above, Deepmime will automatically connect to the server when you start a live video.
 In Polypheny you must be in the Plan Builder to connect to the server in the settings.
-There you are also able to change and save the IP and port (needs to be changed in server and Deepmime as well)
+There you are also able to change and save the IP and port (needs to be changed in server and Deepmime as well).
+The deepmime interface will be running on:
+`localhost:4444`

 When everything is running and connected you can use the following gestures to build a query: